|Katherine Willette Leadership Scholarship |

 In 2009, Mylan World TeamTennis started a new scholarship program to recognize Katherine Willette (pictured on the right with Billie Jean King), who has helped run the WTT Junior Nationals Tournament in San Diego for over fifteen years.
 The scholarship annually awards $300 to one male and one female attendee of WTT Junior Nationals.
 Winners are chosen based on essays that they submit which demonstrate a variety of lessons learned, friendships made, and the impact of the coed team format on the individual player and his or her team.

-One participant from the 2013 World TeamTennis Junior Nationals Tournament was awarded the Kathy Willette Leadership Scholarship after writing about a life-changing experience from taking part in the tournament.
-Alexandria Bauer (Central Coast Crushers), from Palos Verdes Estates, Calif., has been granted a scholarship award of $300 for her achievement.
+Two participants from the 2014 World TeamTennis Junior Nationals Tournament were awarded the Kathy Willette Leadership Scholarship after writing about a life-changing experience from taking part in the tournament.
+Cello Lockwood of Seattle (Pacific Northwest) and Cole Stofflet of Scottsdale, Ariz.
+(Southwest Coyotes) have been granted a scholarship award of $300 for their achievements.